seniorjoinu/ic-stable-certified-assets/README.md

 from [ic-stable-memory](https://github.com/seniorjoinu/ic-stable-memory).

 This library uses SCertifiedBTreeMap data collection, which is a Merkle tree stored completely in stable memory.
-This allows, in contrast with the original implementation, to create canisters which simultaneously serve both: certified frontend and certified backend at the same time.
+This allows, easier than with the original implementation, to create canisters which simultaneously serve both: certified frontend and certified backend at the same time.

 This is a reference implementation.
 Tests pass and it produces valid certificates on main-net, but don't use it for anything